dapi-co/DError/README.md

 To help with that, DError gives you the ability to set a **predefined** set of errors and their properties, and then simply tell it which one to use by specifying the type of error to use.

-An example is given below.
+Some examples are given below.

 ```js
 //Define your errors anywhere (e.g. in a DB)